chaseruskin/orbit/docs/src/tutorials/final_project.md

 YILINX: Synthesizing file /Users/chase/tutorials/full-add/full_add.vhd into work...
 YILINX: Performing place-and-route...
 YILINX: Generating bitstream...
-YILINX: Bitstream saved at: target/full_add.bit
+YILINX: Bitstream saved at: target/yilinx/full_add.bit
 ```

 Great work!
-This marks the end to this tutorial series, but the beginning of your experience with `orbit`, an HDL package manager.
+This marks the end to this tutorial series, but the beginning of your experience with Orbit, an agile package manager and extensible build tool for HDLs.